isomerpages/nlb-biblioasia/_holding-area/Choo Seng Quee, A Giant of Singapore Football.md

 Gathering his former trainees into the national set-up was the easy part.
 They already had the skills and physical fitness, but needed a spark to rekindle the fire in their hearts.
 “I knew they lacked self-conviction.
 They were afraid that the home crowd would criticise them.
 But I made them believe in the Singapore flag – that we must first have the country in mind,” said Choo.[^34]

 Choo reintroduced the coaching fundamentals he had previously taught them in their youth.
 He also started his early preparations by instilling patriotism in the players.
-“Each morning at 5.30 am the team had to hoist the national flag and sing the National Anthem as loud as they could,” said Choo.&nbsp; “Now I am happy to say that every player in my squad is prepared to give his leg, hand or head to play for Singapore – and win.”[^35]
+“Each morning at 5.30 am the team had to hoist the national flag and sing the National Anthem as loud as they could,” said Choo.
+“Now I am happy to say that every player in my squad is prepared to give his leg, hand or head to play for Singapore – and win.”[^35]

 Quah recalled an incident that showed Choo’s dedication to the game and his players.
 “One morning it drizzled quite heavily.
 After breakfast we were only too glad to jump back into bed.
 But the coach really shamed us all when, punctual as usual, he stood in the rain waiting for us,” said Quah. “‘If you boys want to do well in this tournament you must be prepared to withstand some things,’ he shouted at us.
 As he spoke, he was drenched to the skin and tears welled in his eyes.”[^36]